geotrev/undernet/site/docs/collapsibles.md

 - `collapsible-trigger`: adds styling for a trigger.
 - `collapsible-content`: adds styling for a collapsible content block.

-{% include partials/edit-on-github.html component="Collapsibles" %}
+{% include partials/edit-on-github.html component="collapsible" %}